Nisha318/Microsoft-Azure-AZ-104-Azure-Administration-Lab-Walkthroughs/Connecting Azure Virtual Networks Using VNet Peering/README.md

-As I am progressing in my Microsoft Azure studies, I am learning more about the different networking capabilities that the service offers for establishing connectivity to our virtual networks (VNets)that are hosted in the Azure cloud.
+As I progress in my Microsoft Azure studies, I am learning more about the different networking capabilities that the service offers for establishing connectivity to our virtual networks (VNets)that are hosted in the Azure cloud.
 For intersite connectivity options, Azure offers several options that can be used alone or in various combinations to achieve simple (Azure-to-Azure) or more complex (Azure to On-premises) solutions.

-Now, there are various types of Azure resources that we can deploy into our Virtual Networks and by using VNets we are able to communicate between these Azure resources.
+Now, we can deploy various types of Azure resources into our Virtual Networks, and by using VNets, we can establish connectivity between these Azure resources.
 Well, sort of.
 Virtual Networks are isolated from other Virtual Networks in the Azure Cloud.
 So this means that if I deploy virtual machines (VMs) into multiple VNets, only those VMs that live in the same VNet will be able to communicate with each other, thanks to the automatic system routes.

-While all resources in a VNet have the ability to communicate outbound to the Internet, by default, there are some additional configuration steps that need to be taken to allow: 1) communication between different VNets 2) communication with on-premises networks and 3) inbound communications from the Public Internet.
+While all resources in a VNet can communicate outbound to the Internet, by default, some additional configuration steps need to be taken to allow: 1) communication between different VNets 2) communication with on-premises networks, and 3) inbound communications from the Public Internet.

 <figure>
 <img src="https://github.com/Nisha318/Microsoft-Azure-Projects/blob/main/Connecting%20Azure%20Virtual%20Networks%20Using%20VNet%20Peering/Lab%20Diagram.png" alt ="lab topology diagram ">